guptam/kylo-docs-test/KyloDeveloperGuide.rst

 --------------------------------

-The RPM library is required for building the RPM file as part of the maven build.
+The RPM library is required for building the RPM file as part of the Maven build.
 This can be done using Home Brew or Mac Ports.

 .. code-block:: shell